Where were we in February 2013 versus February 2019?

 ✽ There were no PRP Meet & Greets.
 More and more PRP patients and caregivers are meeting face-to-face and via Facetime.

-✽ The PRP community had no connection the National Organization of Rare Disorders, the Genetic and Rare Diseases (GARD) Information Center.
+✽ The PRP community had no connection the National Organization of Rare Disorders, the Generic and Rare Diseases (GARD) Information Center.
 Today, the PRP Global Community is a partner in building awareness.

 ✽ PRP Research was limited to genetic research at Thomas Jefferson University.
 Today the PRP Global Community works with TJU, UCLA, USC, Yale, Kaiser Permanente, Oregon Health and Science University, and the Mayo Clinic in support of PRP research.